 When we’ve got a chance to prevent a disaster, it's worth it to put in the time beforehand to ensure your startup is on the right track.
 Continue reading to learn more about the common business mistakes entrepreneurs make, and how you can avoid them when launching a startup.

 Customers are the heart of your business model.
-Without them, your business will die.
+Without them, your business would fail.
 So, who are your customers?
 Do you know exactly who you’re serving in the modern era of tech-communication and social media?
 With an understanding of who you’re serving comes an effective ability to build a business around their wants, needs, and pain-points!

 Let's say you're opening a gym.

 Targeting the hardcore ‘gym rats’ that live and breathe bodybuilding and spend upwards of $2000 a month on their bodies (food, supplements, and training)?
 If so, you’ll need a mix of free weights (dumbbells, barbells, kettlebells, ropes, sacks, tires, etc.), racks, various stationary and functional machines, and everything else that goes along with that kind of workout style.

 Maybe they'll also want tanning beds, or a steam room to warm up in before they exercise.
 For a great example, check out the Metroflex Gym website.
 You’ll see how they position themselves to attract very specific breeds of fitness fanatics in the ultra-competitive market of southern California.

 Another good example that targets a specific niche within the monstrous fitness industry is Curves.
 They have a particular atmosphere that caters to the goals and needs of their clients.
 This might be a middle-aged woman who really hates to exercise alone, or is put off by a more male-dominated workout setting.